GROUND TRUTH

 CAMERA ASSISTENCE: Katharina Mackowiak.

-CONCEPTION The Future of Demonstration: Sylvia Eckermann and Gerald Nestler
+Commissioned by The Future of Demonstration (artistic directors Sylvia Eckermann and Gerald Nestler)

 read more